ianrahman/iOS-Dev-Notes/README.md

 - if the number of sections or rows change in your table view, call `[tableView reloadData];`
   - probably in viewWillAppear
 - when populating a table view with data from a property of its own class, be sure to add the protocols for `<UITableViewDelegate, UITableViewDataSource>` and set the delegates for both to `self`
+- When using a xib or other view to customize the appearance of a table view cell, make sure the prototype cell's style is set to `Custom`

 ## Auto Layout
 - CSS for apps